arwen7stars/LBAW/README.md

 * fixing css and validation for every page
 * implementing create events

+## Important things to delevop if we have time

-* interface for accepting friend requests
+* interface for accepting friend requests on feed or user bar
+* custom permissions for users/posts

 ## User Stories